 - Interactivity is often clumsy and not easily executed

-- Not designed for rigorous, final-stage experience testing
+- Not ideal for rigorous, final-stage experience testing

-Someday we may have one tool to serve all our UX needs, but for now my team is going to use two of the tools above.
-We need Axure for building slick diagrams fast.
-We also need Framer for its more sophisticated interactive prototyping capabilities.
+Someday we may have one tool to serve all our UX needs, but for now, I am going to keep using a mix of the tools above.
+I need Axure for building slick diagrams fast.
+I also will be learning Framer and Invision Studio so I can execute more sophisticated interactive prototyping.

-If your design team is looking for a new prototyping tool, there are dozens of options out there.
-We narrowed our list to the four tools described here before signing up for each one to get a closer look at their capabilities.
+If your team is looking for a new prototyping tool you will find dozens of options out there.
+I only had time to review these six tools but each of them offers a little different experience.
 Your team will undoubtedly have a unique set of requirements and should test the tools that you believe will fulfill your needs.

 |Easy To Use||✔︎||✔︎||✘||✘|